Sequentialising Parallel Moves

 b bar

-The following section describes how we can tackle this problem in a principled way by identifying the two major categories of dependencies between locations.
+As we will see later, it turns out you can always sequentialise parallel moves with a single temporary location (per register class).
+The following sections describe how we can tackle this problem in a principled way by identifying the two major categories of dependencies between locations.

 Location Transfer Graph